The School Curriculum

 Year 8 Curriculum

-In Year 8, students continue to study the National Curriculum subjects in English, Maths, Science, History, Geography, Religious Education, Modern Foreign Languages, PSHE and Citizenship, Design, Performing Arts, ICT and Physical Education.
+In Year 8, students continue to study the National Curriculum subjects in English, Maths, Science, History, Geography, Religious Education, Modern Foreign Languages, Skills For Life, Design, Performing Arts, ICT and Physical Education.
 During this year students are encouraged to embed and master skills across a broad and balanced curriculum in order to prepare them for their KS4 curriculum in Year 9.

 Further details of the Year 8 Curriculum.